vijithassar/d3-textwrap/README.md

 </script>
 ```

-In most browsers, it'd be converted to a foreignObject rendering, so the text would automatically wrap to the dimensions of the div.
+In most browsers, the text node will be converted to a foreignObject rendering, so the text would automatically wrap to the dimensions of the div.

 ```html
 <svg>